vdaas/vald/docs/user-guides/client-api-config.md

 When `skip_strict_exist_check` is `false`, the following checking steps will run in the upsert process:

 1. Whether the set of (ID and vector) is already inserted or not.
-   If there is no data, the request ID and vector will be inserted.
+   The request ID and vector will be inserted if there is no data.
-1. When pass the Step.1, checking whether request vector is same as the indexed vector or not.
+1. After passing the step.1, check whether the request vector is the same as the indexed vector.
-   It it is same, the upsert process ends with returning the `ALREADY_EXIST` error.
+   If it is the same, the upsert process ends with returning the `ALREADY_EXIST` error.

-If all of above steps have been passed, the upsert process wil continue.
+The upsert process will continue if all of the above steps have been passed.

 #### filters

 `filters` is the configuration when using filter functions.
-In the `Insert` section, it is popular for using ingress filtering.
+In the `Upsert` section, it is popular to use ingress filtering.

-The detail configuration is following.
+The detailed configuration is following.

 ```rpc
 // Filter related messages.